-Decentralized finance, more known as DeFi, refers to a component of Web 3.0 that’s gaining popularity.
-It enables providing real-world financial transactions based on the blockchain ledger without any need for banks, government, or third parties.
-We carefully curated this beginner’s guide to most discussing technology today to help you learn more about what is internet 3.0, how it works, and what its uses are today and in the future.
+It enables real-world financial transactions based on the blockchain ledger without any need for banks, governments, or third parties.
+We carefully curated this overview to discuss Web 3.0 technology today to help you learn more about Internet 3.0, how it works, and its uses today and in the future.

-Web 3.0, also called web3, works on a decentralized platform and processes information in an intelligent human-like way.
-Web 3.0 uses technologies such as artificial intelligence (AI), machine learning (ML), semantic web, as well as blockchain.
-Web3 relies on them to provide higher transparency while also ensuring a fast and more personalized user experience.
+What are Web 3.0 technologies?
+Web3’s identity lies in using technologies such as artificial intelligence (AI), machine learning (ML), semantic Web, and blockchain.
+Web3 relies on them to provide higher transparency while ensuring a fast and more personalized user experience.

 In an original version, Web 3.0 was called the Semantic Web, delivered by Tim Berners-Lee, who also invented the World Wide Web.
-He delivered this technology with the goal of building the next internet, which should be more intelligent, trusted, open, and autonomous than its predecessor.
+He delivered this technology to build the next internet, which should be more intelligent, trusted, open, and autonomous than its predecessor.

-However, today’s goal of Web 3.0 has changed due to many reasons.
+However, today’s Web 3.0 meaning has changed due to many reasons.
 Now, this technology focuses on giving control of the data back to consumers.
 Therefore, instead of using platforms and providing their data in exchange, consumers can participate in the governance of all these tech platforms.
-For example, users will be able to sell their own data to advertisers on the web but still have all rights and ownership.
+For example, users can sell their data to advertisers on the Web but still have all rights and ownership.

 How does Web 3.0 Work?

-Being aware of web 3.0 definition and the benefits Web 3.0 is going to offer, it will become more engaging to know how exactly this technology works.
+Being aware of the Web 3.0 definition and the benefits Web 3.0 will offer, it will become more engaging to know how exactly this technology works.
 As we mentioned above, Web3 works on the blockchain.
-Therefore, all the benefits provided by this technology also relate to what blockchain offers.
+Therefore, all the technology’s benefits also relate to what blockchain offers.

-Let’s first go through the blockchain definition.
-To put it simply, a blockchain represents a digital chain of blocks of data that form a vast system that cannot be deleted, changed, or hacked.
+Let’s first go through the definition of blockchain.
+Simply put, a blockchain represents a digital chain of data blocks that form a vast system that cannot be deleted, changed, or hacked.
 Every time this block of digital information is created, it links to the previous block in the chain.
-The process continues every time when blocks are created.
+The process continues whenever blocks are created.